Security Network Design Course

 Over twelve fascinating modules you will cover the fundamentals of digital cameras, local area networks and IP.
-Each module is supported by Self Assessment Questions and throughout the course there are small-scale assessments and projects designed to check your learning progress.
-On completion of the course there is a final assessment and a detailed project to provide the opportunity for you to put the theory learned into practice.
+Each module is supported by Self Assessment Questions designed to check your learning progress, and at specific points in the course there are four detailed Assessments and Projects.

 The Security Network Design course contains 12 modules, each requiring approximately 20 hours of study.
 There are no prerequisites and no qualifications needed to enrol.